wojciech-kulik/xcodebuild.nvim/README.md

 - [x] Project Manager to deal with project files without using Xcode.
 - [x] Test Explorer to visually present a tree with all tests and results.
 - [x] Built using official command line tools like `xcodebuild` and `xcrun simctl`.
-- [x] Actions to build, run, debug, and test apps on simulators.
+- [x] Actions to build, run, debug, and test apps on simulators and physical devices.
-- [x] Actions to run and test apps on physical devices.
-- [x] App deployment to selected iOS simulator.
 - [x] Buffer integration with test results (code coverage, success & failure marks, duration, extra diagnostics).
 - [x] Code coverage report with customizable levels.
 - [x] Browser of failing snapshot tests with a diff preview (if you use [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing)).
-- [x] Advanced log parser to detect all errors, warnings, and failing tests to present them nicely formatted.
+- [x] Advanced log parser to detect all errors, warnings, and failing tests.
 - [x] [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua) integration that automatically reflects all file tree operations and updates Xcode project file.
 - [x] [nvim-dap](https://github.com/mfussenegger/nvim-dap) helper functions to let you easily build, run, and debug apps.
 - [x] [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) integration with console window to show app logs.